hogeschool/Development-8/Readers/unit2.md

 t1 * t2 * ... * tn
 ```

 where `t1`, `t2`,..., `tn` are types.
-Thus a tuple is the n-ary cartesian product of values of type `t1`, `t2`,..., `tn`.
+Thus a tuple is the n-ary Cartesian product of values of type `t1`, `t2`,..., `tn`.
 For example\:

 ```fsharp
 let (t : int * string * float32) = (3,"Hello world!",-45.3f)
 ```

 Tuples, of course, can be passed as arguments to functions.
 In this context, there is a particular application of this which is an alternative to currying.
-In Unit 1 we saw that in lambda calculus (and also in F\#) function admits one argument only.
+In Unit 1 we saw that in lambda calculus (and also in F\#) a function admits one argument only.
 In order to model the behaviour of functions that operate on more than one argument, we relied on the notion of currying\: a function that wants to use two arguments will simply return in its body another lambda that is able to process the second argument and has in its closure the first argument.
 For instance\:

 ```fsharp
 let add = fun x -> fun y -> x + y